Panterrich/AlphaBlending/README.md

 Example of the program result:
 ![alt text](Images/output.png "The funny picture")

 Now let's run the tests.
 Repeat alpha blending 100 times.
-(Read from files and write to files 1 time)
+(Read from files 1 time, but don't write to files)

 # With -O0
 ```makefile